 The presumption also applies to surviving spouses of veterans seeking retroactive Dependency and Indemnity Compensation (DIC) benefits.

 The Airborne Hazards and Open Burn Pit Registry

-The short- and long-term effects of burn pit exposure are not yet fully understood.
 The U.S. Department of Veterans Affairs (VA) continues to study the effects of burn pit exposure on public health and general well-being.
 If you were exposed, you can aid the process by signing up for the VA’s Airborne Hazards and Open Burn Pit Registry online.
-This online database allows eligible veterans and service members to document their exposures and report health concerns, and helps VA study how veterans have responded to burn pit exposure.
+This online database allows eligible veterans and service members to document their exposures and report health concerns, helping VA study how veterans have responded to burn pit exposure.

 The veteran lawyers at Chisholm Chisholm & Kilpatrick LTD may be able to help you receive VA disability benefits for the health conditions you have developed following burn pit exposure.
 For a free case evaluation, call our office today at 800-544-9144.